-In 1884, Dr. Shackleton crossed the water and settled in England.
+In 1884, Dr Shackleton crossed the water and settled in England.
 It was in suburban London that Ernest Shackleton spent the remainder of his boyhood years.
-Ernest’s mother became mysteriously an invalid and remained so for the last forty years of her life.
-Dr. Shackleton, with help from his mother-in-law and various female relatives from Ireland, raised Ernest and the other children.
+Ernest’s mother became mysteriously an invalid and remained so for the last 40 years of her life.
+Dr Shackleton, with help from his mother-in-law and various female relatives from Ireland, raised Ernest and the other children.

-In the summer of 1897, Shackleton met and became attracted to one of his sisters’ friends, Emily Dorman.
-Ernest had just returned from a voyage to Japan aboard the FLINTSHIRE when he met the tall, dark-haired young woman “with a good figure”.
-At the end of 1898, the FLINTSHIRE ran aground near Middlesbrough which gave him the opportunity to take leave for 24-hours in order to go home for his father’s birthday on January 1.
+In the summer of 1897, Shackleton met and became attracted Emily Dorman, a friend of his sisters.
+Ernest had just returned from a voyage to Japan aboard the Flintshire when he met the tall, dark-haired young woman ‘with a good figure’.
+At the end of 1898, the Flintshire ran aground near Middlesbrough which gave him the opportunity to take leave for 24 hours in order to go home for his father’s birthday on 1 January.
 On the way, he stopped and visited The Firs, where Emily lived, and for the first time Ernest was seriously in love.
 Shackleton had enough of tramping to the East.
 To improve his standing with Emily and her father, he left the Welsh Shire Line and, early in 1899, took a position with the Union Castle Line.